-Third and crucially, extensive data on the careers and mobility of professional football players can be gathered for most countries over long time periods.
+Third, extensive data on the careers and mobility of professional football players can be gathered for most countries over long time periods.
 For this project, we have gathered exhaustive data on the career paths of all first-league football players (top 20 or so football teams in each country) for 14 European countries over the past 30 years, as well as performance data for all first-league teams.
 We have also collected top earnings tax rate data across countries and over time, taking into account special tax rules applying to immigrant workers and sometimes to athletes specifically.
-As top football players earn very high salaries, their average tax rate is
+As we shall see, as top football players earn very high salaries, their average tax rate is well approximated by the top marginal tax rate applying to earnings when combining (a) the top individual income tax rate, (b) uncapped social security contributions (of both employees and employers), and (c) value-added taxes.